South Carolina Spinal Cord Injury Lawyers

 Medical advances for treating spinal cord injuries through rehabilitation have paved the way for victims to transition back to a productive lifestyle while living with various limitations.
 Cases involving spinal cord injuries are major commitments requiring a significant investment in attorney time and resources.
 Our challenge as your South Carolina spinal cord injury lawyer is to make sure that you receive adequate compensation for your injuries, both current and future.

-Factors to Consider for Trial
+Factors to Consider for Trial in SC

-If the need arises, the South Carolina Spinal Cord Injury Lawyers at the Strom Law Firm will be prepared to take your case to trial.
+If the need arises, the South Carolina Spinal Cord Injury Lawyers at the Strom Law Firm will be prepared to take your spinal cord case to trial.
 As each spinal cord injury victim will have unique needs, “humanizing” your case requires special attention to be given to each need.
 Life expectancy must be taken into account when evaluating any spinal cord injury case.

 Similarly, in spinal cord injury cases, bowel and bladder control may be non-existent, and concerns of potentially life-threatening infection arise.
 It is not uncommon for orifices to be tightly closed, necessitating the use of suppositories.
 Catheters are required for voiding, along with a “void bag” or other such depositories.